ntt2k/OnlineBanking/README.md

 | Docker | https://www.docker.com/ |

 ### Docker
-Dillinger is very easy to install and deploy in a Docker container.
+OnlineBanking is very easy to install and deploy in a Docker container.

 By default, the Docker will expose port 8080, so change this within the Dockerfile if necessary.
 When ready, simply use the docker-compose.yml to build the image.